Are you planning to visit Ireland? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Ireland.

 Electricity in Ireland

-In Ireland the power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Ireland the power plug sockets are of type G. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Ireland?

-In Ireland the power plugs and sockets are of type G. Check out the following pictures.
-When living in Australia you need a power plug adapter for sockets type G.
+In Ireland the power plug sockets are of type G. Check out the following pictures.
+When living in the United States of America you need a power plug adapter for sockets type G.

 Buy a power plug (travel) adapter